Rayferrufino/Rayferrufino.github.io/_posts/2019-02-16-HTBJeeves.md

 # Privilege Escalation Method 2

-1. Use Windows Exploit Suggesters
-2. We use the Vuln MS16-075 and we upload RottenPotato.exe to the target machine
-3. then we load meterpretert incognito: load incognito
+We Use Windows Exploit Suggesters and we choose the Vuln MS16-075; we upload RottenPotato.exe to the target machine Then we load meterpretert incognito: load incognito
-4. we execute the rottenpotato.exe file
+We execute the rottenpotato.exe file
-5. then we type:
+Then we type:
 ```ruby
 impersonate_token "NT AUTHORITY\SYSTEM"
 ```